-Having the right Inca Trail packing list and gear will help you prepare for (and survive!) the trip of a lifetime.
-The trick is getting the right balance of things you’ll need while taking the absolute least weight possible.
-It will be different for each trekker, of course, and will vary based on what your trek company provides and the season you hike.
-Read on for tips to help you build your own Inca Trail Packing List!
-Click the turquoise links below for more info on each item.
+Having the right gear will help you prepare for (and survive!) the trip of a lifetime while hiking the Inca Trail to Machu Picchu.
+The trick is getting the right balance of things you’ll need, while taking the absolute least weight possible.
+It will be different for each trekker, of course, but the tips and advice below will help you know what to pack for every season.
+Read on for exactly what you need for your Inca Trail Hike Packing List to conquer the “Classic 4 Day Inca Trail Hike.”

 - Tents.
 Generally these are provided and carried by the porters, so they DO NOT count in your weight allowance limit.
 Ours were 3-person tents for 2 travelers.
 They will also set up a shared dining tent.